ustun/reactjs-introduction/README.md

 As you can see, the `render` method gives us information as to how the view will appear at any point in time.
-That is, render does not generate a view that is initially rendered and that has to be manually patched.
+That is, render does not generate a view that is initially rendered and then has to be manually patched.
 It gives the correct view at any time.

-### Root Component-Child Component Communication
+### Root Component--Child Component Communication

 Lastly, let's see how a child component can communicate with an owner component.
 For example, let's say we now have two counters that work together, clicking one